mcousin/tippspiel/backlog.md

 # User Stories
 ## To Do
+* show current matchday on starting page

 * create ranking page at GET /users/
-* create template for starting page at GET /users/1
 * show part of ranking on starting page
-* show current matchday on starting page

 * user twitter bootstrap buttons etc for matchday view
 * add dropdown for users on matchdays view (edit only current_user's bets, of course!)

+* kicker/DFB-API
 * add model functionality to matchdays: ordering matchdays, current matchday ...

 * create league: name, has_many matchdays, has_many communities